sisatech/vorteil-documentation/doc/api/germination/buildable/README.md

 # /api/build/(operationID)
 #### GET
 The ability to build virtual disks on command whether it is from a repository or local project setup.
-The current disk formats Vorteil support are OVA, RAW, GCP, VMDK and Stream-opt VMDK.
+The current disk formats Vorteil supports are OVA, RAW, GCP, XVA, VMDK, and Stream-opt VMDK.
 The disk will be streamed back on the request.
 #### POST

     mutation{